Indiana State Road 9: Columbia City to Michigan

 SR 9 heads north out of downtown Columbia City.
 Before leaving Columbia City SR 9 has an intersection with U.S. Route 30.
 SR 9 heads north passing through an intersection with U.S. Route 33 and passing near Chain O'Lakes State Park.
 Then SR 9 enters Albion on the south part of town.
 In downtown Albion SR 9 has an intersection at the western terminus of State Road 8.
 SR 9 heads north out of Albion, then SR 9 has a concurrency with U.S. Route 6.
 It then heads north, passing through Rome City and Wolcottville.
 In Lagrange, SR 9 has an intersection with U.S. Route 20 and continues north towards the Michigan state line.
 Before the Michigan state line, SR 9 passes through an intersection with State Road 120 in Howe.
 Then just south of the Michigan state line, SR 9 has an intersection with the Indiana Toll Road (Interstate 80/Interstate 90).
 Then SR 9 crosses into Michigan as M-66 heading north toward Sturgis.

 History

 From 1917 to 1926 the current route of SR 9 was known as State Road 11.
 With the SR 9 given to a route that went from Linton to Brazil and a second section from Rockville to Old State Road 10.

+According to Google Maps images, by the Fall of 2025, SR 9 is now routed onto I-74 heading south toward Shelbyville and then onto SR 44 until resuming its original routing in Shelbyville.